winnielin/vessel/README.md

 ### Bing Maps

 1. ask for more zones data (e.g. HRA)
 2. direction for vessel
-3. mouse event for different layers (ship speed, temperature, latitude, longitude)
+3. how to untick route then remove only specific polyline from the map
 4. check how many zones a vessel crossed by checking points from the route
 5. how many times planned schedule to cross the zone -> show zone + alert (zone call)
 6. current location generate alert (if huge deviation -> reason)
-7. generate planned schedule from actual one
-   -random noise (v)
-   -change on destination

 ### Template

-ALL NEED READING CSV FILE!!!
-1. read csv file and show the basic information of the selected vessel
+1. receive vessel name than read csv file and show the basic information of the selected vessel
 2. notification block read from csv file
-3. a block for important past details or events relating to the vessel (flag changes, ownership changes, valuation changes)
-4. a block for recent news from nearby ports and other marine activities relevant
-5. date selector (a date or a period)
+3. date selector (a date or a period)

+#### Vessel Page (23 Jul)

+1. add mouse event for different layers (ship speed, temperature, latitude, longitude)
+2. change planned schedule to another port (diff icon) because of war
+3. show vessels in vincity
+4. value change types?
+5. the block of important details should put on the top of the page

+#### Fleet Page (24 Jul)

+1. fleet interaction table which can be selected then show on the map
+2. heat map for passage plan
+3. show typhoon or war zone

-### Other Visualisations
+### Other Visualisations (25 Jul)

-1. d3.js
-2. c3.js
-3.

-## Problems
-1. untick route to remove from the map
+1. YoY interactive table for the Data Model
-2.
+2. d3.js
-3.
+3. c3.js

-## Questions
-1. how to combine scenario with map/webpage? e.g. smuggling/ environment hazard
-2.

 ## Report